• Bread Machine

 • Please read the tips section below to avoid common recipe & bread machine problems.

 If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!!
+Jump to comments section

-Tips – Bread Machine Garlic Bread Recipe
+Helpful Tips – Bread Machine Garlic Bread Recipe

 • The tips below are designed to help bread machine “novices” and those who haven’t touched their bread machine in years.

-• Click on our “print recipe” link if you want to print out this recipe.
+• Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
 However, the recipe print function does not include our tips section.
 Please read the tips section in order to avoid common recipe problems.

-• Strange but true… Don’t use garlic powder to make this recipe!
-Non-roasted/grilled garlic has an ability to inhibit the yeast.
-If you use “regular” garlic powder (which is just dehydrated garlic), your bread is more likely to have problems (i.e. the bread might not rise properly).
-The frying of garlic seems to neutralize garlic’s impact on yeast.
-Therefore, you need to mince & sauté the garlic for this recipe to work properly.
+• Strange but true… Don’t use garlic powder or garlic flakes to make this recipe!
+Non-roasted/grilled garlic has an ability to inhibit the yeast (as garlic seems to have an anti-microbial effect on yeast).
+Therefore, if you use “regular” garlic powder or flakes (which are just dehydrated garlic), your bread is more likely to have problems (e.g. the bread might not rise properly).

 • According to my expert taste testers (my kids), 3 cloves of garlic results in a mild to moderate garlic taste for this bread.
+If you REALLY love garlic then you should use 4-5 cloves.

 • In case you didn’t know, a garlic clove is just an individual segment (or wedge) of the main garlic bulb.
 You don’t use whole garlic bulbs to make this recipe.